-Lydia received her PhD from the Universitat Pompeu Fabra (UPF) in 2017 in the field of cultural psychology supervised by Verònica Benet-Martínez.
-Her dissertation – entitled "Multiple Cultural Identifications, Personality, and Social Networks“ and funded by the German National Academic Foundation – adds to the adequate understanding of the acculturation processes affecting immigrants and their descendants by not merely focusing on individual characteristics but by also including actual intercultural contact.
+Lydia received her Ph.D. from the Universitat Pompeu Fabra (UPF) in 2017 in the field of cultural psychology supervised by Verònica Benet-Martínez.
+Her dissertation, entitled "Multiple Cultural Identifications, Personality, and Social Networks," was funded by the German National Academic Foundation and received the Special Doctorate Award from UPF in 2019.
+Lydia's thesis adds to the adequate understanding of the acculturation processes affecting immigrants and their descendants by not merely focusing on individual characteristics but also including actual intercultural contact.
 In particular, Lydia explored the dynamic interplay between how bicultural individuals manage their multiple (and sometimes conflictual) cultural value systems and identifications, and the changes in their personal social networks.
-Social network analysis, cluster analysis, multiple regression analysis, agent-based modeling, and correction for measurement error are some of the applied methodologies.

 Lydia was part of various research groups at UPF: the Behavioral and Experimental Social Sciences (BESS) group, the Advanced Survey Quality Methods (ASQME) group, the Management and Behavioral Research Breakfast Seminars group, and the Interdisciplinary Research Group on Immigration (GRITIM).

-Lydia holds a MA and a BA in Political and Administrative Sciences from the Universität Konstanz (Uni KN), Germany (2011, 2009), and a MSc for Research in Political Science from UPF, Barcelona (2011).
-During her studies in Germany, she worked as a tutor at the Chair of International Politics (Gerald Schneider) and as a research assistant at the Chair of Political Science and International Politics (Dirk Leuffen) as well as at the Chair of Management, Especially for Strategy and Leadership (Sabine Boerner).
-Further, Lydia was a visiting student at Boğaziçi Üniversitesi in Istanbul, Turkey (2008/2009).
+Lydia holds a M.A. and a B.A. in Political and Administrative Sciences from the Universität Konstanz (Uni KN), Germany (2011, 2009), and a M.Sc. for Research in Political Science from UPF, Barcelona (2011).
+In 2008/2009, she was a visiting student at Boğaziçi Üniversitesi in Istanbul, Turkey.